 In the US, the BMIS Trustee filed claims against UBS entities, among others, in relation to the two Luxembourg funds and one of the offshore funds.
 The total amount claimed against all defendants in these actions was not less than USD 2 billion.
 In 2014, the US Supreme Court rejected the BMIS Trustee's motion for leave to appeal decisions dismissing all claims except those for the recovery of approximately USD 125 million of payments alleged to be fraudulent conveyances and preference payments.
 In 2016, the bankruptcy court dismissed these claims against the UBS entities.
-The BMIS Trustee appealed.
-In February 2019, the Court of Appeals reversed the dismissal of the BMIS Trustee's remaining claims.
+The BMIS Trustee's remaining claims.
 In August 2019, the defendants, including UBS, filed a petition to the US Supreme Court requesting that it review the Court of Appeals' decision.
 The bankruptcy proceedings have been stayed pending a decision with respect to that petition.